 - Bulk project edits don’t apply to resource field

-Float is for teams who want a robust and powerful resource management software that’s also unfussy and easy to use.
-Over 3,000 of the world’s top teams use Float, including Deloitte, Ogilvy, BuzzFeed, and MetaLab.
-Its simple, visual design and potent feature set make it the perfect choice for teams big and small.
+Float is for teams who want robust and powerful resource management software that’s also unfussy and easy to use.
+Over 4,000 of the world’s top teams use Float, including Deloitte, Ogilvy, BuzzFeed, and MetaLab.
+Its simple, visual design and rich feature set make it the perfect choice for teams big and small.

 Scheduling in Float is easy and intuitive.
 Create new projects quickly, and assign them to your team within seconds.
 The schedule view gives you an accurate, high-level overview of your team’s availability and capacity, and you can drill down deeper using Float’s search and filter functionality.
 Set custom work hours, import and assign public holidays, schedule time off, assign custom tags like location and skills to your people and projects, and set a scheduled status to let everyone know when you’re working from home or remotely, or what you’re up to on a particular day.